90 Degrees F To C

 Q: Can I use an online calculator for Fahrenheit to Celsius conversions?

 A: Yes, many online calculators readily perform this conversion.
-However, understanding the formula empowers you to perform the conversion independently, even without access to a calculator.
+Even so, understanding the formula empowers you to perform the conversion independently, even without access to a calculator.

 Q: Is there a formula for converting Celsius to Fahrenheit?